 If something is wrong during the sequence, your furnace will shut off as a safety precaution.

 - Dirty or malfunctioning flame sensor.
-If the sensor doesn’t detect a flame, it will shut off your furnace to prevent natural gas from spilling into your home.
-The ignition process corrodes flame sensors over time.
+If the sensor doesn’t detect a flame, it will turn off your furnace to prevent natural gas from spilling into your home.
+The ignition process corrodes flame sensors as time passes.
 While cleaning during annual furnace maintenance can help, yours may eventually need to be taken out and changed.

 - Bad limit switch.
-This safety feature will shut off your furnace if it detects backdrafting.
-Backdrafting is dangerous, since carbon monoxide and natural gas can leak into your home.
+This safety feature will shut off your furnace if it senses backdrafting.
+Backdrafting is dangerous, since carbon monoxide and natural gas can seep into your home.
 These switches can fail due to age, damage or dust buildup.

 - Old thermostat.
-If your thermostat isn’t working correctly, your furnace won’t be able to operate.
+If your thermostat isn’t working correctly, your furnace won’t be able to run.

 - Dirty air filter.
-A dirty air filter can limit airflow and cause your furnace to shut down to avoid overheating.
-Make sure to replace yours every 30 to 90 days, or anytime you can’t see light through it.
+A dirty air filter can restrict airflow and cause your furnace to shut down to avoid overheating.
+Make sure to replace yours every 30 to 90 days, or whenever you can’t see light through it.

 Estimated Repair Cost